lethang7794/aws-explorer/README.md

 ## Who should use it?

 - Developers, DevOps engineers, and cloud architects who frequently reference AWS documentation.
+- Teams who want a quick reference tool for AWS services without navigating the full AWS documentation site.
 - Anyone looking for a more streamlined and efficient way to discover AWS services and their official docs.
-- Teams who want a quick reference tool for AWS services without navigating the full AWS documentation site.

 ## Why you should use it

 - **No pagination:** Instantly see all AWS services at once - no clicking through pages.
 - **Alphabetical sorting:** Services are always sorted A–Z, so you can quickly find what you need.
 - **No naming confusion:**: Don’t wonder whether it’s "Amazon S3" or “AWS S3” - just search and find it.
-- **No distraction by “Amazon” or “AWS” prefixes**:Just the service name you expect.
+- **No distraction by “Amazon” or “AWS” prefixes**: Just the service name you expect.
 - **Faster navigation:** Quickly search and filter AWS services by name, category, or description.
 - **Better overview:** See all AWS services at a glance, with icons and short descriptions.
 - **Persistent filters:** Easily share filtered views or bookmark your favorite categories.